Persistent Homology with Improved Locality Information for more Effective Delineation: Abstract

 \section{Abstract}

-\ag{We present a new, more effective way to use Persistent Homology (PH), a method to compare the topology of two data sets, for training deep networks to delineate road networks in aerial images and neuronal processes in microscopy scans.
-Its essence is in a novel filtration function, derived from a fusion of two existing techniques: thresholding-based filtration, previously used to train deep networks to segment medical images, and filtration with height functions, used before for comparison of 2D and 3D shapes.
-We experimentally demonstrate that deep networks trained with our Persistent-Homology-based loss yield reconstructions of road networks and neuronal processes that preserve the connectivity of the originals better than existing topological and non-topological loss functions.}
+Persistent Homology (PH) has been successfully used to train networks to detect curvilinear structures and to improve the topological quality of their results.
+However, existing methods are very global and ignore the location of topological features.
+In this paper, we remedy this by introducing a new filtration function that fuses two earlier approaches: thresholding-based filtration, previously used to train deep networks to segment medical images, and filtration with height functions, typically used to compare 2D and 3D shapes.
+We experimentally demonstrate that deep networks trained using our PH-based loss function yield reconstructions of road networks and neuronal processes that reflect ground-truth connectivity better than networks trained with existing loss functions based on PH.
+Code is available at \href{https://github.com/doruk-oner/PH-TopoLoss}{https://github.com/doruk-oner/PH-TopoLoss}.